 Please note that transfer paper DOES have a shelf life; it lasts about 6 months depending upon storage.
+Ideal Storage Conditions: Between 59° and 77°F and 30% to 70% RH.
 It must be kept sealed in its plastic bag.
 High humidity or dry conditions can shorten its shelf life.

-It is also handy to know that this paper can be distinguished from other types by it's blue stripe along the back of each sheet.
+It is also handy to know that this paper can be distinguished from other types by the two blue stripes along the back of each sheet.